clsr1008/clsr1008.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a graduate student in Software Engineering at Sun Yat-sen University, with a strong interest in machine learning, data-centric AI, and time series analysis.
-My research focuses on improving data quality and model generalization, especially in complex and cross-domain scenarios.
-I have worked on projects involving multi-task learning with knowledge distillation, as well as meta-learning frameworks for evaluating time series data using large language models.

-My recent work explores how LLM-based judgments can be leveraged to assess and select high-quality time series data, aiming to bridge the gap between data quality assessment and downstream task performance.
-I am particularly interested in algorithm optimization, uncertainty modeling, and robust learning under distribution shifts.

-Beyond research, I value interdisciplinary thinking and practical impact.
-I enjoy transforming theoretical insights into deployable systems and scalable solutions.
-In the long term, I hope to continue advancing trustworthy and generalizable AI systems that can better interact with real-world data.

-My research interest includes time series anylysis and data quality assessment.
-I have published several papers at the top international AI conferences.
+I am currently a Master’s student in Computer Science at Sun Yat-sen University, advised by Prof. [Dan Li](https://scholar.google.com/citations?user=YYig2NUAAAAJ&hl=en) and [Jian Lou](https://sites.google.com/view/jianlou).
+I received my B.Sc. degree in Computer Science from Sun Yat-sen University in 2025.

+My research interests lie in time series analysis and data-centric AI.
+In particular, I study how data quality influences the performance and reliability of machine learning systems, and I am interested in developing practical and principled methods to better evaluate and utilize data in complex temporal scenarios.

+I have published several papers at leading international AI conferences and have led research projects in collaboration with industry partners such as Xiaomi and Huawei.
+These experiences have helped me better understand the connection between academic research and real-world applications.

 # 🔥 News